Asveora/quick-deployment/README.md

 ```

 Now open your terminal in the `YYYY-MM-DD` directory via `cd`ing to it or doing the file explorer `cmd` trick I mentioned above for Windows users.
 Then simply run `node server.js` and you should be good.
 If you get an error or have any missing dependencies then make sure you have installed express with `npm install express` or do a quick internet search for the error you get.
 If that does not work, then reach out in the Asveora Network Plaza community at: https://stt.gg/5wB2Zzb0

-# I am on a mobile device.
-What do I do?

-Even if you are on a mobile device, you can still make use of Asveora!
-Yes, there ARE ways to code on your smartphone or tablet and manage files in the same way you would within the desktop environment of any other operating system.
-Below are a couple of options for both Android and iOS (we got everyone covered here)!
-Please keep in mind that any information or data presented here is based on available information from online sources.
-Please double check ALL details with OFFICIAL sources as Asveora will not be liable if you make a purchase and there is a mismatch in expectations based on what is listed here and what you get.
-Asveora is not sponsored by nor affiliated with any of these products.

-## Android
-* For Terminal Access – Termux (Free / Open Source / No Ads) – https://play.google.com/store/apps/details?id=com.termux&hl=en-US
-* For Git Features – MGit (Free / Open Source / No Ads) – https://github.com/maks/MGit or https://play.google.com/store/apps/details?id=com.manichord.mgit
-* For the GitHub Experience – GitHub (Free / In-App Purchases) – https://play.google.com/store/apps/details?id=com.github.android&hl=en-US
-* For Editing Code – QuickEdit Text Editor (Free / Contains Ads) – https://play.google.com/store/apps/details?id=com.rhmsoft.edit&hl=en-US
-* For Editing Code – QuickEdit Text Editor Pro (Paid / Pay Once / No Ads) – https://play.google.com/store/apps/details?id=com.rhmsoft.edit.pro&hl=en
-* For Managing Files – Material Files (Free / Open Source / No Ads) – https://play.google.com/store/apps/details?id=me.zhanghai.android.files&hl=en-US
-* For Undo & Redo Functions – Universal Undo (This is a relatively new app and very much optional.
-Please use with caution and read the privacy policy! https://universalundo.app/privacy-policy) – https://universalundo.app/

-## iOS
-* For Editing Code – Koder Code Editor (May or may not be paid???) – https://apps.apple.com/us/app/koder-code-editor/id1447489375
-* For Managing Files – FileBrowser Professional (Paid / Pay Once / No Ads) – https://apps.apple.com/us/app/filebrowser-professional/id854618029
-* For Terminal Access – Termius (Free / In-App Purchases) – https://apps.apple.com/us/app/termius-modern-ssh-client/id549039908
-* For Git Features – Working Copy (Free / In-App Purchases) – https://apps.apple.com/us/app/git-client-working-copy/id896694807
-* For the GitHub Experience – GitHub (Free / In-App Purchases) – https://apps.apple.com/us/app/github/id1477376905